kiatomius/testpages/Literature Review_Related Work.md

 ---
-title: Literature Review/Related Work
+title: Related Work
 nav_include: 1
 ---

-## Cresci-2017
+Our Research will extensively refer to the following reasearch paper:

 **The paradigm-shift of social spambots: Evidence, theories, and tools for the arms race**
-Stefano Cresci, Roberto Di Pietro, Marinella Petrocchi, Angelo Spognardi, Maurizio Tesconi
+_Stefano Cresci, Roberto Di Pietro, Marinella Petrocchi, Angelo Spognardi, Maurizio Tesconi_
+_Cresci-2017_

 Cresci-2017 approaches the topic of automated twitter-bots detection through two major ways: